Luos-io/Documentation/src/pages/tutorials/bootloader/bootloader.md

 pyluos-bootloader flash COM6 -t 2 -b firmware.bin
 ```

-> For further information on options used with the CLI, please read the dedicated documentation [link to the doc] or type the following command:
+> For further information on options used with the CLI, please read the dedicated [documentation page](../../tools/boot.md) or type the following command:

 ```bash
 pyluos-bootloader --help